Forms & Templates

 - Changed Program Learning Outcomes (if applicable; reference: Cal Poly Humboldt Student Learning Outcomes)

-- Updated Assessment Plan (if applicable; Learning Outcomes and Assessment Plans of the existing Bachelor's and Master's degrees can be found on the Academic Assessment & Program Review website)
+- Updated Assessment Plan and Curriculum Matrix template (if applicable; Learning Outcomes and Assessment Plans of the existing Bachelor's and Master's degrees can be found on the Academic Assessment & Program Review website)

 - Updated Five-Year Course Rotation (if applicable; reference: current Course Rotations)